liamchalcroft/miccai22_dockers/docker-isles/README.md

-The source code for the algorithm container for PLORAS, generated with evalutils version 0.3.1.
+The source code for the algorithm container for ploras, generated with evalutils version 0.3.1.

 This repository contains a Docker generation example, in order to submit an algorithm to ISLES22 challenge.